The english whippet dog breed – the world’s fastest couch potato

 The whippet dog breed has a strong prey drive, and will chase and catch any small animals – they should not be trusted with small pets such as rabbits, hamsters or gerbils, for example.

 The Whippet dog breed has its roots in the North of England, during the reign of Queen Victoria.
-The coal miners of the area enjoyed dog racing and rabbit hunting with Greyhounds, but the size of an adult Greyhound was a problem.
+The working class coal miners of the area enjoyed dog racing and rabbit hunting with Greyhounds, but the size of an adult Greyhound was a problem.

 Greyhounds simply took up too much room, ate too much food, and needed too much exercise.
 The solution was to breed a half-size Greyhound.
 The miners managed to produce the Whippet, which met their needs exactly.
 It excelled at pursuing small game.
-However, it's unclear which other breeds were used with the Greyhound to develop the Whippet.
+However, it’s unclear which other breeds were used with the Greyhound to develop the Whippet.
+It is thought that Italian Greyhounds may have been involved.

-Height; 19 to 22 inches at the withers (Male) and 18 to 21 inches (Female)
+Height: 19 to 22 inches at the withers (Male) and 18 to 21 inches (Female)

-Weight; 25 to 40 lbs
+Weight: 25 to 40 lbs

 The color is variable, from black through to blue, brindle, fawn, and then white combined with any of the first colors.